spring-guides/gs-integration/README.md

 }
 ```

-As you can see, this class provies a `main()` method that loads the Spring application context.
-It's also annotated as a `@Configuration` class, indicating that it will contain some bean definitions.
+As you can see, this class provides a `main()` method that loads the Spring application context.
+It's also annotated as a `@Configuration` class, indicating that it will contain bean definitions.

-Specifically, there are three beans created in this class:
+Specifically, three beans are created in this class:

  * The `newline()` method creates a simple `String` bean containing the underlying system's newline character(s).
 This is used in the integration plan to place a newline at the end of the transformed tweet `String`.
  * The `twitterTemplate()` method defines a `TwitterTemplate` bean that is injected into the `<twitter:search-inbound-channel-adapter>`.
  * The `oauth2Template()` method defines a Spring Social `OAuth2Template` bean used to obtain a client access token when creating the `TwitterTemplate` bean.

-Note that the `oauth2Template()` method references the `Environment` to get "clientId" and "clientSecret" properties.
+The `oauth2Template()` method references the `Environment` to get "clientId" and "clientSecret" properties.
 Those properties are ultimately client credentials you are given when you [register your application with Twitter][register-twitter-app].
-By fetching them from the `Environment`, it prevents you from having to hardcode them in this configuration class.
+Fetching them from the `Environment` means you don't have to hardcode them in this configuration class.
 You'll need them when you [run the application](#run), though.

 Finally, notice that `Application` is configured with `@ImportResource` to import the integration plan defined in `/hello/integration.xml`.